-- (a) the question(s) are relevant to an item on the Agenda for that meeting; - (b) all the questions from one body person do not exceed three minutes when read out, nor 100 words for each question; [No support for the word number restriction.] - (c) at least two clear days' [Is this meant to be two clear working days?
-Practicalities two clear days for Environment PDG on a Tuesday means questions would be sent on a Saturday etc. etc.!!!] written notice has been given to the Member Services Manager (via email) of the question(s) to be asked; and - (d) the questions have not been rejected in accordance with Rule 0.5. - 0.2 Time for Public Questions: Any public questions shall be dealt with at the beginning of the Agenda and limited to 30 minutes provided that the Chairman may extend the time, or proceed to the next agenda item within such shorter period if there are no questions or all permitted questions are answered. - 0.3 Attendance: Persons submitting questions must be present (remotely or in person) at the meeting unless the Chairman agrees to address the question in the questioner's absence. - 0.4 Order of Questions: Questions will be asked in the order they have been received. - 0.5 Scope: The Chairman may, following advice from either the Chief Executive, Monitoring Officer or Member Services Manager, [Why the advice from Officers?] reject a question giving reasons to the questioner for its rejection if it: - (a) Is not about a matter for which the Council has a responsibility or which affects the District; - (b) Is in his/her opinion scurrilous, improper, capricious, irrelevant or otherwise objectionable (e.g. spurious, vexatious); - (c) Is substantially the same as a question which has been put at a meeting to which these rules apply in the past six months; - (d) Requires the disclosure of confidential or exempt information.
+- (a) the question(s) are relevant to an item on the Agenda for that meeting; - all the questions from one pody person do not exceed three minutes when read out, nor 100 words for each question; No support for the word number (b) restriction.] - at least two clear days' [Is this meant to be two clear working days?
+Practicalities two clear days for Environment PDG on a Tuesday means questions (c) would be sent on a Saturday etc. etc.!!!] written notice has been given to the Member Services Manager (via email) of the question(s) to be asked; and - the questions have not been rejected in accordance with Rule 0.5. - 0.2 Time for Public Questions: Any public questions shall be dealt with at the beginning of the Agenda and limited to 30 minutes provided that the Chairman may extend the time, or proceed to the next agenda item within such shorter period if there are no questions or all permitted questions are answered. - 0.3 Attendance: Persons submitting questions must be present (remotely or in person) at the meeting unless the Chairman agrees to address the question in the questioner's absence. - 0.4 Order of Questions: Questions will be asked in the order they have been received. - Scope: The Chairman may, following advice from either the Chief Executive, Monitoring Officer or Member Services Manager, [Why the advice from Officers?]
+0.5 reject a question giving reasons to the questioner for its rejection if it: - Is not about a matter for which the Council has a responsibility or which affects the District; (a) - Is in his/her opinion scurrilous, improper, capricious, irrelevant or otherwise objectionable (e.g. spurious, vexatious); (b)